opentimestamps/opentimestamps-client/README.md

 * Need unit tests for the client.

-* While it's (hopefully!) not possible for a mallicious timestamp to cause the verifier to use more than a few MB of RAM, or go into an infinite loop, it is currently possible to make the verifier crash with a stack overflow.
+* While it's (hopefully!) not possible for a malicious timestamp to cause the verifier to use more than a few MB of RAM, or go into an infinite loop, it is currently possible to make the verifier crash with a stack overflow.